Why does it hurt when I pee?

 Using the bathroom should be simple and pain-free.
 So when urination comes with burning, stinging or another kind of pain or discomfort, it’s a pretty clear sign that something isn’t right.

 Technically called dysuria, painful urination could be a sign of a number of different infections, some of which require treatment.
-Other times, pain when peeing can resolve on its own – but you won’t know unless you get a diagnosis from an ob-gyn or urologist.

 Here are a few things that could be causing pain during urination and how to ease or end it.